 Before you can start using your system, you must first pair your headset with the Base Station.
 Pairing links the headset to the Base Station, allowing it to recognize your headset and communicate with it.
-Fig. 1.18 is the pairing screen on the Base Station Home screen, prompting you on how to pair your headset.
-Even if this screen is not visible, the Base Station will sense when a headset is placed next to the blue pairing ring and will begin pairing (see Fig. 1.19).
+The Base Station will sense when a headset is placed next to the blue pairing ring and will begin pairing (see Fig. 1.19).
 Fig. 1.20 shows how the blue pairing ring responds once it senses a headset within range.
-The solid blue pairing ring turns to a swirling green ring indicating that pairing is in process.
+The solid blue pairing ring turns to a swirling green ring indicating that pairing is in progress.
 Pairing is complete and successful when the swirling green becomes a solid green circle.
 Headset registration also happens automatically with the initial pairing of a headset.